Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Experiments

 \subsection{Performance Comparison (RQ1)}

-To evaluate the performance of LIFE on LLM-generated fake news detection, we compare it with ten advanced baselines on the GossipCop++, GenFake-LLM and LUN datasets, as shown in Table \ref{tab:performance}.
+To evaluate the performance of LIFE on LLM-generated fake news detection, and whether it can deal with the real scene of the mixture of human-written news and LLM-generated news.
+We compare it with ten classical or advanced baselines on the PolitiFact++, GossipCop++, and VLFPN, as shown in Table \ref{tab:performance}.

-LIFE achieves the highest performance across all metrics, achieving notable improvements of 3.4\%, 1.0\%, 1.1\%, 1.0\%, and 2.9\% in accuracy scores compared to the sub-optimal results on the GenFake-gpt2, GenFake-gptneo, GenFake-gptj, GenFake-llama2, and GossipCop++ datasets, respectively.
+LIFE achieves the highest performance across all metrics, achieving notable improvements of 1.07\% and 2.9\% in accuracy scores compared to the sub-optimal results on the PolitiFact++ and GossipCop++ datasets, respectively.
 These results demonstrate the effectiveness of LIFE in capturing prompt-induced linguistic fingerprints for detecting LLM-generated fake news.
-Additionally, LIFE achieves the third-best performance on the human-written LUN dataset, showing strong generalization capability even in scenarios where content is not generated by LLMs.
+Additionally, LIFE achieves the best performance on the human-LLM mixed dataset, showing strong practical capability even in real scenarios where news is not all generated by LLMs.